 May 10, 2024 |

 Polished rice has experienced a polishing rice process where the external layers of the grain, which contain the utmost nutrients, are removed to produce a more visually appealing product with a longer shelf life and a mild taste.
-Whereas unpolished rice retains its bran layer, which is rich in fibre, vitamins, and minerals like magnesium and selenium.
+Here is how rice is polished:

 1. Rice Polisher Machine